Seeker

 Although over one hundred years old, Nikkei is still unfamiliar to many.

 It is our privilege and responsibility to bring you its exciting and distinct flavours.
-And the journey forever continues, as the interpretations and iterations of the Nikkei cuisine grow and evolve into the delicacies and unique tastes and flavours developed at CLAY.
+The journey continues forever, as the interpretations and iterations of the Nikkei cuisine grow and evolve into the delicacies and unique tastes and flavours developed at CLAY.

 The Clay logo with lines signifying the sun's rays around it